FIDEScommunity/FIDES-credential-schemas/disclaimer.md

 Where possible, these schemas follow relevant standards such as:
 - Verifiable Credential Data Model 2.0 (VC-DM)
-- Selective Disclosure JWT (SD-JWT)
+- Selective Disclosure JWT (SD-JWT VC)